mattermost/docs/source/deployment/mobile-app-deployment.rst

 Appendix B: EMM Provider List
 #############################

 We’ve compiled a list of the most popular EMM providers and the associated Unified Endpoint Management tools they employ.
-In two cases (Blackberry Dynamics and MobileIron) we’ve also provide corresponding documentation developed by the Mattermost team.
+In two cases (Blackberry Dynamics and MobileIron) we’ve also provided corresponding documentation developed by the Mattermost team.

 ************************************
 Blackberry Dynamics (Blackberry UEM)